 Laptops have been consistently proven to be a distraction in class for the students using them, other students, and the instructor.
-Use of a laptop or other technological device are not permitted in class without the prior consent of the instructor.
+Use of a laptop or other technological devices are not permitted in class without having a conversation with the instructor.